cerpus/Edlib/README.md

    * **Quiz**: A content type allowing creatives to create quizzes.
 Many question types are supported like multiple choice, fill-in-the-blanks, drag-the-words, mark-the-words and regular drag-and-drop.
 * Content browser to easily find and re-use existing Edlib content.
 Content can be filtered by H5P content type, tags, [Creative-Commons](https://creativecommons.org/) license and so forth.
 * Create content-by-URL: the ability to point to an existing (publicly available) resource and turn it into an Edlib-based learning resource.
-* Resource versioning.
-* Language support.
 * Licensing module with a Creative-Commons license selector.
 * Authoring workflows including the ability to maintain resources private or to make them publicly available.
 * Collaboration functionality.
 * Easy integration with third-party APIs including audio, video and image APIs.
 * The ability to create quizzes and game-based learning activities quickly and easily from the integrated question bank.
+* [Learning Tools Interoperability (LTI)](https://www.imsglobal.org/activity/learning-tools-interoperability) version 1.0/1.2 provider and consumer support (with limited support for for version 2.0)
+* Resource versioning.
+* Language support.

 ### Features in Development

 * The *Doku* content type which allows for the bundling of multiple resources into a collection of resources and/or the further contextualisation of H5P-based resources with supplementary content &mdash;or instructions&mdash; effectively converting an interactive resource into a fully-fledged **learning** resource.
+* The ability to include a recommendation engine to surface relevant content for course and game creators (currently in closed-beta).

 ## Installation